Anish1Gain/EVM-machine-using-8051-mc/README.md

 at89s52                                                             1
 4x4 matrix keypad                                                   1
 lcd JHD1602A module                                                 1
 Jumper Wires                                            depends on the requirements

+#the software used for generating hex file and overall project was keil uvision 4 and the code was burned using an universal ic burner